binary-manu/binary-is-better/_drafts/access-usb-devices-from-unprivileged-docker-containers.md

 * bind-mount `/dev/bus/usb` inside the container;
 * take note of the type, major and minor of the device(s) you need to access;
-* pass the corresponding rules to `--device-cgroup-rule`
+* pass the corresponding rule to `--device-cgroup-rule`

 It should be noted that it is possible to be lazy and just run the container as privileged.
 This allows access to all devices without the need to mess with cgroups.
-However, it provides a much broader access to the host than we need.
+However, it provides a much broader access to the host than we need in most cases.

+If the devices have a dynamic major, using a rule like `c *:* rw` is still better than using `--privileged`.

 [cgroups]: http://man7.org/linux/man-pages/man7/cgroups.7.html